EleniMeliopoulou/bookstore-frontend/README.md

 ## Contribution

-This frontend was developed independently as part of the **Bookstore "Chapter One"** project.
+This frontend was developed independently as part of the **Bookstore "Chapter One"** project and is an enhanced version of the Online Library project.